About the Art Conservator:

 Jennifer Robertson is an art conservator specializing in fine art on paper, archival materials, and rare books.
-She is an accredited member of the Canadian Association of Professional Conservators (CAPC), and a member of the Canadian Association For Conservation Of Cultural Property (CAC) and the American Institute for Conservation (AIC).
+She is accredited by the Canadian Association of Professional Conservators (CAPC), and a member of the Canadian Association For Conservation Of Cultural Property (CAC) and the American Institute for Conservation (AIC).

 Jennifer's specialty is conserving paper-based materials, such as prints, drawings, watercolours, documents, maps, photographs and books.
 She has experience working with many types of media and materials used in 18th and 19th century artworks and archival materials, and is familiar with book materials and structures from 15th century vellum manuscripts to 20th century publisher’s bindings.
 She is happy to consult with clients about the best methods to conserve and preserve objects, and provides a range of services from full conservation treatment to preservation measures and advice on proper storage and environmental conditions for a collection.